mlabuda2/nf-tower-docs/docs/enterprise/configuration/aws_parameter_store.md

 ## Create configuration values in AWS Parameter Store

-!!! warning
-    Please note the following:

-    1. AWS Parameter Store values must be namespaced to avoid collisions if multiple Tower intances exist in the same AWS Account (e.g., Dev / Staging / Prod).
+Store Tower configuration values as individual parameters in the AWS Parameter Store.
+Values must be namespaced to avoid collisions if multiple Tower intances exist in the same AWS Account (e.g., Dev / Staging / Prod).
 Tower uses `tower-app` by default, but this can be modified via the `tower.application.name` key in the `tower.yml` file.

-    2. SecureString-type parameters require additional IAM KMS key permissions.
+We recommend storing sensitive values (such as database password) as SecureString-type parameters.
+These parameters require additional IAM KMS key permissions to be decrypted.

-    3. Tower does not support StringList parameters.
+Tower does not support StringList parameters.
 Configuration parameters with multiple values can be created as comma-separated lists of String type.

 ???+ example "Create parameters in AWS Parameter Store"